Maui Anesthesia Seminar

 See a blowhole

-A blowhole is hole in the ground that connects to an underground, partially submerged ocean cave.
+A blowhole is a hole in the lava rock that connects to an underground, partially submerged ocean cave.
 The cave and opening are shaped in such a way that when the ocean rises or waves crash into it, a jet of water shoots into the air.
 Maui has two notable blowholes, including: Nakalele Blowhole in West Maui and Waianapanapa in Hana.
+They are more spectacular on days with bigger waves.

 Drive a circle around West Maui